tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 Masternodes of a shard that create a fraudulent block will be detected and penalized by losing all of their deposits to the node that detects the invalidity of the block.

 ### Keywords
-Sharding, Blockchain, Smart contract, TomoChain, cross-shard transactions, randomization, data availability,security, PoSV, consensus.
+Sharding, Blockchain, Smart contract, Tao, cross-shard transactions, randomization, data availability,security, DPOS, consensus.

 ## Introduction